jj1bdx/goadiftools/README.md

 ## Tools

+* goadifcsv: output specified ADIF fields from the input ADIF records in CSV format
 * goadifdelf: delete specified ADIF fields from the input ADIF records
 * goadifdump: skeleton for further writing the code
 * goadifdxcc: add missing DXCC fields using godxcc